sigasi/sigasi_insights/content/manual/rules/loops.md

 ---
-title: Linting rules for loops
+title: Linting Rules for Loops
 ---

-Sigasi Studio can check for a number of loop related problems:
+Sigasi Studio can check for a number of loop-related problems:

 * Infinite loop missing a wait (rule 20).
 Note that infinite `while` and `for` loops will not be checked by this rule.

 <pre>process
 begin
-<span class="error">   loop
+   <span class="warning">loop</span>
       -- statements go here
-   end loop;</span>
+   end loop;
 end process;

 process